AFL Cairns: 2004 grand final

 In the 2004 Grand Final between North Cairns and Port Douglas, a brawl began moments after the conclusion of the national anthem before the start of the match.
 Further fighting occurred on the field and in the crowd during the match.

 North Cairns, who were seen as underdogs going into the match, won the match by 48 points, giving the club their first premiership since 1988.
 However the premiership was stripped following a lengthy investigation, with no premiers awarded for the 2004 season.

 The grand final gained national media attention, and is considered one of the ugliest moments in the history of Australian rules football.

 Manunda Hawks' Omission from the 2015 season

-In 2014, the Manunda Hawks forfeited an away game against Port Douglas due to the concern for the safety of a player that was threatened via social media.
+In 2014, the Manunda Hawks forfeited a game as the away team against Port Douglas due to the concern for the safety of a player that was threatened via social media.

 The league reacted by suspending the club for the 2015 season.